tushart29/WeatherWebsite/README.md

 # WeatherWebsite

-Pleae click this link to try this website: https://tushart29.github.io/WeatherWebsite/
+Pleae click this link to use weather website: https://tushart29.github.io/WeatherWebsite/